Ernest Charles Jones: Return to Convention

 Afterwards, when the political and social agitation had died down, he returned to his practice as a barrister, which he had deserted, and also wrote largely.
 He produced a number of novels, including The Maid of Warsaw and Woman's Wrongs, also some poems, The Painter of Florence, The Battle Day (1855), The Revolt of Hindostan (1857), and Corayda (1859).
 Some of his lyrics, such as The Song of the Poor, The Song of the Day Labourers, and The Factory Slave, were well known.

 Death

 He made several unsuccessful attempts to enter parliament and was about to contest Manchester, with the certainty of being returned, when he died in Ardwick, Manchester in 1869.
 He is buried in Ardwick Cemetery.
 He is believed to have sacrificed a considerable fortune rather than abandon his Chartist principles.
-His wife was Jane Atherley; and his son, Llewellyn Atherley-Jones, K.C.
-(1851–1929), was a barrister and Liberal Member of Parliament.
+His wife was Jane Atherley; and his son, Llewellyn Atherley-Jones, was a barrister and Liberal Member of Parliament.